 Divya McMillin, Ph.D.

-McMillin’s pivotal work on the impact of satellite television on audiences and the television format industry across the world have led to three critically acclaimed books: International Media Studies (Wiley, 2007), Mediated Identities: Youth, Agency, and Globalization (Peter Lang, 2009), and the anthology Place, Power, Media (Peter Lang, 2018).
-Her analyses of global cities and convergence technologies are widely published in top-tiered journals and anthologies, meriting her Top Paper Awards from the International Communication Association.
-She is the only faculty to receive all three distinguished awards: the Distinguished Research Award (2012), the Distinguished Teaching Award (2017), and the Community Engagement Legacy Award (2021).
+McMillin’s research on the impact of satellite television on audiences and the television format industry across the world, have led to three critically acclaimed books, International Media Studies (Wiley 2007), Mediated Identities: Youth, Agency, and Globalization (Peter Lang, 2009), and the anthology Place, Power, Media (Peter Lang, 2018).
+Her participatory design methodologies and her analyses of global cities, soft power, and the social impact of convergence technologies, are widely published in top tiered journals and anthologies, meriting her Top Paper Awards from the International Communication Association, and marking her as a postcolonial scholar who has shaped the field of International Cultural Studies.
+She is the only faculty at UW Tacoma to receive all three honors in research, teaching, and community engagement with a Distinguished Research Award (2012), Distinguished Teaching Award (2017), and Community Engagement Legacy Award (2021).

 McMillin has taught across the undergraduate and graduate curriculum with courses on global media studies, media analysis and criticism, design thinking, and participatory design methodologies.

 Divya McMillin has been featured as The Builder and Innovator for founding the Communication major (2000), the Global Honors Program Minors in Global Engagement (2011) and Innovation and Design, the Global Innovation and Design (GID) Lab (2018), and the Institute for Innovation and Global Engagement (2014, 2020).